History of local government in England: Creation of additional unitary authorities after 2000

-The years after 2000 saw further substantial changes, leading to a still more varied (some might say haphazard) system.
-Various Counties were made into unitary authorities: some by abolition of Districts (e.g. Cornwall, Northumberland), others by geographical division into two or more unitaries (e.g. Bedfordshire).
+The years after 2000 saw further substantial changes, leading to a still more varied system.
+Various counties were unitarised in 2009: some by abolition of districts (e.g. Cornwall, Northumberland), others by geographical division into two or more unitary authorities (e.g. Bedfordshire).

-The Labour government (1997–2010) of the United Kingdom had planned to introduce eight regional assemblies around England, to devolve power to the regions.
+The Labour governments of Tony Blair and Gordon Brown (1997–2010) had planned to introduce eight regional assemblies around England, to devolve power to the English regions.
 This would have sat alongside the devolved Welsh, Scottish and Northern Irish Assemblies.
 In the event, only a London Assembly (and directly elected Mayor) was established.
-Rejection in a referendum of a proposed North-East Assembly in 2004 effectively scrapped those plans.
+The rejection of a referendum on the creation of a North East England Assembly in 2004 led to those plans being scrapped.

 Local enterprise partnerships and local authority leaders' boards

 The abolition of regional development agencies and the creation of local enterprise partnerships were announced as part of the June 2010 United Kingdom budget.
 On 29 June 2010 a letter was sent from the Department of Communities and Local Government and the Department for Business, Innovation and Skills to local authority and business leaders, inviting proposals to replace regional development agencies in their areas by 6 September 2010.

 Many of the regional development agencies were transferred to the unelected Local authority leaders' boards following abolition in March 2010, but funding was also cut for them by the Government in July 2010.
 These boards now act as voluntary regional associations for local authority leaders, funded by local authorities and its membership consisting of the leaders of local authorities.

 On 7 September 2010, details were released of 56 proposals for local enterprise partnerships that had been received.
 On 6 October 2010, during the Conservative Party Conference, it was revealed that 22 had been given the provisional 'green light' to proceed and others may later be accepted with amendments.
 24 bids were announced as successful on 28 October 2010.
 This later increased to 39, as of 2012.
+In April 2024, funding for LEPs was withdrawn and their functions transferred to the Greater London Authority, combined authorities and upper-tier local authorities (i.e. county councils or unitary authorities).